Victor Cousin: Comparison to Kant, Schelling and Hegel

 Such is the system in outline.
 The historical position of the system lies in its relations to Kant, Schelling and Hegel.
-Cousin was opposed to Kant in asserting that the unconditioned in the form of infinite or absolute cause is but a mere unrealizable tentative or effort on the part of and something different from a mere negation, yet not equivalent to a positive thought.
-With Cousin the absolute as the ground of being is grasped positively by the intelligence, and it renders all else intelligible; it is not as with Kant a certain hypothetical or regulative need.
+Cousin opposed Kant by asserting that the unconditioned, conceived as an infinite or absolute cause, is merely an unrealizable attempt and something different from mere negation, though not equivalent to a positive thought.
+With Cousin, the absolute as the ground of being is grasped positively by the intelligence, and it renders all else intelligible; it is not, as with Kant, a certain hypothetical or regulative need.

-With Schelling again Cousin agrees in regarding this supreme ground of all as positively apprehended, and as a source of development, but he utterly repudiates Schelling's method.
+With Schelling again, Cousin agrees in regarding this supreme ground of all as positively apprehended, and as a source of development, but he utterly repudiates Schelling's method.
 The intellectual intuition either falls under the eye of consciousness, or it does not.
 If not, how do you know it and its object which are identical?
-If it does, it comes within the sphere of psychology; and the objections to it as thus a relative, made by Schelling himself, are to be dealt with.
+If it does, it comes within the sphere of psychology, and the objections to it as thus a relative, made by Schelling himself, are to be dealt with.
 Schelling's intellectual intuition is the mere negation of knowledge.

-Again the pure being of Hegel is a mere abstraction, a hypothesis illegitimately assumed, which he has nowhere sought to vindicate.
-The very point to be established is the possibility of reaching being per se or pure being; yet in the Hegelian system this is the very thing assumed as a starting-point.
+Again, the pure being of Hegel is a mere abstraction, a hypothesis illegitimately assumed, which he has nowhere sought to vindicate.
+The very point to be established is the possibility of reaching being per se or pure being; yet in the Hegelian system, this is the very thing assumed as a starting-point.
 Besides this, of course, objections might be made to the method of development, as not only subverting the principle of contradiction, but as galvanizing negation into a means of advancing or developing the whole body of human knowledge and reality.
 The intellectual intuition of Schelling, as above consciousness, the pure being of Hegel, as an empty abstraction, unvindicated, illegitimately assumed, and arbitrarily developed, are equally useless as bases of metaphysics.
 This led Cousin, still holding by essential knowledge of being, to ground it in an analysis of consciousness, in psychology.